ticketmaster/actions-on-google-kotlin/README.md

 ## Setup Instructions

-This library is available on jCenter and Maven Central.
+This library is available on jCenter.
 If your using gradle simply add the dependency as follows:

 __Gradle:__